zeeshanns/Polaris_gem/catkin_ws/src/README.md

 ## Video Demonstration

-### 1. Navigation Task Planner (`demo_pure_pursuit.mkv`, `demo_stanley.mkv`)

-These videos demonstrate the navigation workflow and planner-controller interaction:

-- **Waypoint Management:**
+The demonstration videos, `demo_pure_pursuit.mkv` and `demo_stanley.mkv`, showcase the system's operation as described below:

-  - The controller receives waypoints from the static `wps.csv` file (no dynamic global planner yet).
+- The controller uses waypoints from the static `wps.csv` file (no dynamic global planner yet).
 - In `sensor_monitor.cpp`, four demonstration waypoints are added to the planner:
   - `{150.0, 100.0, 0.0}`
   - `{0.0, 197.0, 0.0}`
   - `{-130.0, 157.0, 0.0}`
   - `{-100.0, 11.0, 0.0}`
-  - Waypoints are sent sequentially; `state_manager.cpp` dispatches the next waypoint once the previous goal is reached.
+- For demonstration, these waypoints are sent sequentially to the controller.
+The logic in `state_manager.cpp` sends the next waypoint once the previous goal is reached.
+- The system can be extended to accept waypoints interactively from the user, waiting for input before proceeding to the next goal.
-  - The mission starts only when manually triggered via the `/start_mission` topic.
+- The mission only starts when manually triggered via the `/start_mission` topic.
-  - The controller pauses for 5 seconds at each waypoint before proceeding.
+- The controller stops for 5 seconds at each waypoint before proceeding to the next, if available.
-  - The system can be extended to accept interactive waypoint input from the user.

-### 2. Sensor State Transitions (`mock_state_transitions.mkv`)

-This video highlights sensor-driven state management and error handling:

-- **Battery Level:**
-  - ERROR state if battery ≤ 50%.
-- **Temperature:**
-  - ERROR state if temperature ≥ 55°C.
-- **GPS Accuracy:**
-  - ERROR state if accuracy < 200 mm for ≥ 15 seconds.
-- **Internet Signal Strength:**
-  - ERROR state if disconnected for ≥ 10 seconds.
-  - ERROR state if low signal for ≥ 20 seconds.
-- **Emergency Stop:**
-  - Immediate ERROR state on activation.

-Errors are cleared automatically when sensor readings return to safe thresholds.

----

-These demonstrations verify that navigation tasks are dispatched only under safe conditions, and that the system robustly manages operational states in response to sensor events.
+- Whenever a new waypoint is received, the system processes and sends it to the controller.

+The demonstration videos, `demo_pure_pursuit.mkv` and `demo_stanley.mkv`, showcase the system's operation as described below:

 ### Improvements / Future Work
 - Implement a dynamic global planner to generate waypoints instead of relying on static files.